fledge-iot/fledge/docs/quick_start.rst

 FogLAMP offers an easy-to-use, browser-based GUI.
 To access the GUI, open your browser and enter the IP address of the FogLAMP server into the address bar.
 This will display the FogLAMP dashboard.

+You can easily use the FogLAMP UI to monitor multiple FogLAMP servers.
+To view and manage a different server, click "Settings" in the left menu bar.
+In the "Connection Setup" pane, enter the IP address and port number for the new server you wish to manage.
+Click the "Set the URL & Restart" button to switch the UI to the new server.

+If you are managing a very lightweight server or one that is connected via a slow network link, you may want to reduce the UI update frequency to minimize load on the server and network.
+You can adjust this rate in the "GUI Settings" pane of the Settings screen.
+While the graph rate and ping rate can be adjusted individually, in general you should set them to the same value.

 FogLAMP Dashboard
 #################